goldenhub77/list-sync/README.md

   * refactor mailer policies, add more notifications events, and user ability to control notifications

   * integration of Twilio for text notifications

+  * implement animations and refactor UI design(implementation of animate.css and/or anime.js)

 ## Installation Instructions